 Our therapeutic programme is unique in England.
-In fact, we are the first to introduce Buddhist Ayurvedic Counselling and Psychiatry (BĀCP; Galmangoda, 2015) into the West.
+We are the first to introduce 'Buddhist Ayurvedic Counselling and Psychiatry' (BACP) from Sri Lanka.

 Our Manasa Ayurveda therapist qualified in Sri Lanka at the Buddhist Ayurvedic (Teaching) Hospital within the Nagananda International Institute for Buddhist Studies (NIIBS).
 Our Ayurvedic therapies are also informed by the Neelamahara tradition; practiced for centuries within the Neelamahara Buddhist temple and surrounding village community in Sri Lanka.